aws/aws-cdk/packages/@aws-cdk/aws-appmesh/README.md

   accessLog: appmesh.AccessLog.fromFilePath('/dev/stdout'),
 });

-const virtualService = new appmesh.VirtualService(this, 'service-1', {
+const virtualService1 = new appmesh.VirtualService(this, 'service-1', {
   virtualServiceProvider: appmesh.VirtualServiceProvider.virtualRouter(router),
-  virtualServiceName: 'service1.domain.local',
+  virtualServiceName: virtualServiceName1,
 });

-node.addBackend(appmesh.Backend.virtualService(virtualService));
+const virtualService2 = new appmesh.VirtualService(this, 'service-2', {
+  virtualServiceProvider: appmesh.VirtualServiceProvider.virtualRouter(router),
+  virtualServiceName: virtualServiceName2,
+});

+node.addBackend(appmesh.Backend.virtualServiceName(virtualServiceName2));
 ```

 The `listeners` property can be left blank and added later with the `node.addListener()` method.
 The `serviceDiscovery` property must be specified when specifying a listener.

-The `backends` property can be added with `node.addBackend()`.
-In the example, we define a virtual service and add it to the virtual node to allow egress traffic to other nodes.
+The `backends` property can be added in the constructor or with `node.addBackend()`.
+In the example, we define two virtual services and add one to the virtual node in the constructor and one via `addBackend` to allow egress traffic to other nodes.

 The `backendDefaults` property is added to the node while creating the virtual node.
 These are the virtual node's default settings for all backends.